 Located in a lush and remote spot by the Sea of Galilee, Capernaum is probably the most important site for Christian faith.
 Capernaum is where Jesus mostly formed his faith, his crowds, and his miracles.
 Today, Capernaum is an archaeological site maintained by the Roman Catholic Church.
 Several archaeologists dug at the site, yielding a wealth of finds from ancient times.
 Most important are an ancient grand synagogue with beautiful bas reliefs, and a church said to be built over Peter’s Home.
 We will review in detail the stratigraphy, iconography and architecture of the site and gain a better understating of Capernaum, in the time of Jesus, and the following periods.
 We will also visit the less know eastern side of ancient Capernaum, and its secret-like Mausoleum.

 Our last stop of the day will be the exciting new discoveries made in recent years in ancient Magdala.
 Known as the hometown of Mary Magdalene, Magdala has been excavated in new areas in the last decade, uncovering parts of the city’s port and neighborhoods.

-Developed nicelt into an arcaeological park, we will be able to walk along its original streets, appreciating mosaic floors and fish markets that once flourished here, by the Sea of Galilee.
+Developed nicely into an archaeological park, we will be able to walk along its original streets, appreciating mosaic floors and fish markets that once flourished here, by the Sea of Galilee.
 However, the most exciting discovery is a 2,000-year-old synagogue, found at the edge of the city.
-The New Testament records Jesus preaching in the synagogues of towns of the Galilee.
+The New Testament records Jesus preaching in the synagogues of Galilee’s towns.

-Perhaps this synagogue is where Mary saw Jesus for the first time, preaching the synagogue, and would follow him from here on?
+Perhaps this synagogue is where Mary saw Jesus for the first time, preaching in the synagogue, and would follow him from there on?